-Our "Good Eco-choice"-labelled option offers our customers the opportunity to further contribute to a sustainable society.
-"Good Eco-choice" is a tool used by the

-Swedish Society for Nature Conservation
+Our "Good Eco-choice" labelled option offers our customers the opportunity to further contribute to a sustainable society.
+"Good Eco-choice" is a tool used by the Swedish Society for Nature Conservation to achieve a society that is in balance with nature.
+"Good Eco-choice" labelled district heating is produced in accordance with the Society's guidelines.

-Bra Miljöval

-to achieve a society that is in balance with nature.
-"Good Eco-choice"-labelled district heating is produced in accordance with the Society's guidelines.
 This involves more stringent requirements, including the promotion of ethical considerations and biological diversity.
 IKEA and Toyota are among the customers who have chosen our "Good Eco-choice" district heating.
-District heating production and emissions, 1973-2008

-Climate impact of different heating alternatives Emissions kilo CO2/MWh heating
+Göteborg Energi concentrates on innovative solutions and carries on research for the future Climate impact of different heating alternatives Emissions kilo CO2/MWh heating